jefdaj/ortholang-demo/README.md

 - [ ] try highlighting the user tab a different color
 - [ ] expand/fix repl sizing on different screens
-- [ ] fix shortcut terminal width to match screen?
+- [ ] fix ortholang terminal width to match screen?
 - [ ] mobile version that only shows the docs half + a warning about that?

 docs:

 - [x] update the guest page to be less pushy
 - [x] fix first table in reference.md
-- [ ] update reference.md to match current shortcut
+- [ ] update reference.md to match current ortholang
 - [ ] inputs, outputs -> collapsed into type
 - [ ] add a macro to type :help <fnname>, and use it to make all the functions into links
 - [ ] tutorial index at the top